Bode Miller: 2006 Olympics controversy

-The good feeling generated by Miller's 2002 Olympic performance was quickly dissipated in 2006.
 On the program 60 Minutes, in January 2006, Miller described the act of skiing "wasted" and compared it to lawlessly driving while intoxicated.
-Throughout the Olympics, Miller said, "I'm just trying to ski in a way that's exciting for me."
-In an interview shortly after his last race, he said that it had "been an awesome two weeks," and that he "got to party and socialize at an Olympic level."
-After an unapologetic Miller interview with Tom Brokaw, Bob Costas concluded in a primetime editorial that Miller might finally get what he wanted: to be unceremoniously forgotten.
-Miller received negative coverage in the American and international media; editorials focused on his attitude of simply not caring about the Olympics or about his performance.

-Many perceived his "party at an Olympic level" attitude as a violation of the "Olympic Spirit."
 When Nike's 2006 advertising campaign urged consumers to "Join Bode," The Washington Post sportswriter Sally Jenkins asked, "Where?
 At the bar?" in reference to his well-publicized nights on the town in Sestriere.
 He was even called the "biggest bust in Olympic history" for his performance.
-Some have argued that Miller's management and PR team were partly to blame for his crash-and-burn publicity, pointing out that they facilitated the media blitz in the months leading up to the Olympics.
-This overexposure was bound to backfire, given Miller's known uneven commitment to performing.
 Miller himself said:

 [The Olympic hype] is going to be a tough thing for me to manage.
 My actions are not always consistent.
 I'm super-mellow and laid back, but I'm always thinking and running 100,000 scenarios through my head.
 Sometimes I'm disciplined, but I like to be a total slacker, too.
 I party hard, but I train hard.
 People are going to try to figure me out and figure out my motivations, and it's going to be a circus.